-- Food in Australia Fo
+- Food in Australia Food service and catering

 - Food for special needs

 - Food selection and health

-- Food service and catering Food product development
+- Food product development

 - Food equity

 - Food trends.

-- Food for special occasions
+- alth Food for special occasions

 The major emphasis of the Food Technology syllabus is on students exploring food related issues through a range of practical experiences, allowing them to make informed and appropriate choices about food.